JonatanESalinas/nursing_home_robot/README.md

 ## Simulation 🔧

 It is possible to run this project in a simulated environment, making use of the [TurtleBot3 house](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation) model in Gazebo and the TurleBot3 Waffle Pi simulated model.
-The following are the steps to run it:
+Please go to the `simulation` branch on this repo for this.
+The following are the steps to run the simulation:

 In a terminal, launch the launch file for the simulation (Gazebo and RViz).
 This launch file is `nursing_robot_simulation.launch`.
 Before launch it, please modify in this launch file the path according to the location of the house map in your machine.
 In this repo, there is already a map of the Gazebo house in the `maps` folder: `mapcasa.pgm` and `mapcasa.yaml`.
 Then, launch the file using: